Table of Contents

 Introduction: Red Light Therapy for Glaucoma Support

-Glaucoma is a collection of eye diseases with elevated pressure in the eye (intraocular pressure), which can harm the optic nerve and result in blindness or loss of vision if not treated.
-It is a very serious disease that should be treated immediately because it causes permanent blindness.
-Most people receiving conventional treatments become frustrated due to the delay in getting any improvement, and surgery and laser treatments require proper precautions after treatment.
+Glaucoma is a collection of eye diseases characterized by elevated pressure in the eye (intraocular pressure), which can harm the optic nerve and result in blindness or loss of vision if not treated.
+It is a very serious disease that should be treated immediately because it can cause permanent blindness.
+Most people receiving conventional treatments become frustrated due to the delay in getting any improvement, and surgery and laser treatments require proper precautions after treatment.[1]

-Yet, red light treatment—a drug-free and non-surgical option—is now being studied for its advantages for the eyes.
+Yet, red light therapy - a drug-free and non-surgical option - is now being studied for its benefits for the eyes.
 Since this therapy often has no side effects, it is deemed a safe solution for treating many body ailments.
 In glaucoma treatment, red light therapy could improve blood flow, lower intraocular pressure, activate cellular repair in the optic nerve, and suppress inflammation.
 While studies are ongoing, it presents a drug-free, non-invasive option that may be used as an adjunct to existing treatment regimens.

 Here, we will examine the process of red light therapy for glaucoma, its applications, and how you may safely practice it at home to promote improved eyesight.